Hermes: A General-Purpose Proxy-Enabled Networking Architecture

 The rest of this paper investigates the details of the Hermes architecture.
-Section \ref{Hermes} describes Hermes features, components and challenges that each feature can address.
+Section \ref{related} explores the challenges and related work in greater detail, and Section \ref{hermes} describes Hermes components, features, and how Hermes addresses challenges.
 Section \ref{imp} describes prototype implementations of Hermes overlays, and we evaluate their performance in solving various problems.
-After discussing all aspects of the Hermes architecture, Section \ref{related} explores the related work, and finally, Section \ref{conclusion} concludes this paper.
+In Section \ref{perf}, we investigate the performance of HTTP proxying and tunneling approaches that Hermes uses.
+Finally, Section \ref{conclusion} concludes this paper.